This Switzerland packing guide for women includes hiking gear, photography recommendations, safety essentials, clothing and more!

 Known for its pristine cities, gorgeous Alps and rich, diverse culture, Switzerland embodies the best of Europe!
 Have your ticket booked, but don’t know where to begin with packing?
-Check out a few of our tips to best prepare for the Swiss trip of your dreams!
+This packing list gives all of the essentials for a great trip!

 Switzerland Packing Guide for Women